omundy/learn-javascript/topics/dom/dom.md

 ## Forms and Events

 - Add a `submit` listener to process each `input` in a web form.
-- Use <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault" target="_blank">`preventDefault`</a> to prevent the form from loadinga new page.
+- Use <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault" target="_blank">`preventDefault`</a> to prevent the form from loading a new page.

 ```html